hackersanddesigners/WifiZineThrowie_ScavengerHunt/README.md

 See also: [www.hackersanddesigners.nl](www.hackersanddesigners.nl)

-### Energy and material sources we need to have an Internet

-Text text
+## Solarpunk?
+Internet?
+Kids?

+### Introductions

+* What is your name?
+* What gives you energy and a good feeling?

+### Why do technologies need energy?

+* What is energy?
+Where does it come from?

+* Only transforms, never disappears?
+What does it mean?

+	* running, getting hot
+	* drinking tea: the kettle, our body

+* Alternative sources of energy do you know?

+	* Solar power
+	* Dynamo
+	* Lemons
+	* How much energy can you create with them?

 [![Lighting an LED with a DC motor](https://img.youtube.com/vi/AXfvayFPXFU/0.jpg)](https://www.youtube.com/watch?v=AXfvayFPXFU)
 <br>*Click on the image to watch on Youtube!*

 ### Alternatives for batteries?

+* How much energy do we need to have Internet?
+* How can you find out?
+* LED is easily satisfied but chips (brains) are not
-- Can we power devices that make up "the Internet" in a different way?
+* Can we power devices that make up "the Internet" in a different way?
-- Possibilities?
+* Possibilities?
 Difficulties?

-### The incredible shrinking internet?
+### The incredible shrinking Internet?

-- What if it were only 2 MB
+* What if it were only 2 MB
-- What if some of the internet wasn't worldwide?
+* What if some of the Internet wasn't worldwide?

 <img src="./images/components.jpeg" alt="wifi modules with solar panel" width="600"/>

+### We made a small Internet, let's find it!

+* Turn off your data plan
+* Look for the list of wifi networks on your phone
+* Found it?
+Let's go out and find the network called "solarpunk-schat".
+* When you find it, connect to it and follow the instructions to find the first treasure.

 ## Workshop outline